Unified Carrier Registration (UCR)

-If you operate a truck or bus in interstate or international commerce or you make the arrangements for the transportation of cargo and goods, you will need to register with the UCR program.
+If you operate a commercial motor vehicle such as truck or bus in interstate or international commerce or you make the arrangements for the transportation of cargo and goods, you will need to register with the UCR program.

 What do I do next?

 Once registered, companies providing both motor carrier services and broker, freight forwarder, or leasing services are required to pay at the motor carrier fee level.
-Private carriers transporting passengers are not required to register or pay UCR fees.
-To view the fees, visit www.in.gov/dor/4236.htm
+Those who transport only private carriers of passengers are not required to register or pay UCR.

 Things to Remember